osmhpi/stallgov-docs/Memutil-heuristics.md

 Advantage: Only needs 2, maybe even 0 perf counters (when using Instructions/time), instructions & cycles might not even be a perf counter, but a built-in fixed counter, so we wouldn't need perf counters at all.

 Might be problematic for workloads that switch phases frequently, or run sporadically, as it would take longer to make decisions.
-Noise could also be problematic, as it might indicate the wrong values.
+Noise could also be problematic, as it might indicate the also be replacedwrong values.

 ### Combination of an immediate heuristic & the expirmenting governor
 Try to combine a heuristic that immediately chooses a frequency with the experimenting governor, so that we could detect&undo unfavorable decisions made by the immediate heuristic.